seananderson/glmm-course/18-extras-summary.md

 Schielzeth, H. 2010.
 Simple means to improve the interpretability of regression coefficients.
 Methods in Ecology and Evolution 1:103–113.

-## Very important wisdom from Andrew Gelman

-Gelman, A., and J. Carlin.
-2014.
-Beyond Power Calculations: Assessing Type S (Sign) and Type M (Magnitude) Errors.
-Perspectives on Psychological Science 9:641–651.
+## Something to keep in mind for all regression modeling:

 Gelman, A., and H. Stern.
 2006.
-The Difference Between ``Significant’’ and ``Not Significant’’ is not Itself Statistically Significant.
+The Difference Between "Significant" and "Not Significant" is not Itself Statistically Significant.
 Amer.
 Stat.
 60:328–331.

 ## A few more great papers